 - Cognitive Dissonance: The experience of pain or deep personal significance can create cognitive dissonance—a psychological state that is uncomfortable and motivates the individual to reduce the dissonance by changing their behaviour or beliefs, thereby facilitating more efficient learning and adaptation.

 - Impact on neuroplasticity: Adverse or emotionally charged experiences are known to activate stress hormones like cortisol, which, in the right context, can enhance synaptic plasticity and facilitate memory consolidation.
 This can render the learning experience more efficacious.

-- Feedback loop of self-efficacy: Experiencing successful behavior change in response to a painful or highly significant event can also enhance self-efficacy, which is a crucial element for sustaining long-term behavior change according to Bandura’s Social Cognitive Theory.
+- Feedback loop of self-efficacy: Experiencing successful behaviour change in response to a painful or highly significant event can also enhance self-efficacy, which is a crucial element for sustaining long-term behaviour change according to Bandura’s Social Cognitive Theory.

 - Commitment mechanisms: Painful or deeply personal experiences often trigger stronger commitment mechanisms, whether through public declarations, moral engagements, or social contracts, that fortify the resolve to change.

-- Value-based decision making: When an issue is personally significant, value-based decision-making processes gain prominence over habit-based or automatic processes, allowing for more deliberate and effective behavioral modification strategies.
+- Value-based decision making: When an issue is personally significant, value-based decision-making processes gain prominence over habit-based or automatic processes, allowing for more deliberate and effective behavioural modification strategies.

 In sum, the intersection of pain and personal significance creates a potent milieu that catalyzes learning and facilitates lasting change by engaging a range of cognitive, emotional, and neurobiological systems.
 It essentially acts as a powerful lever that can overcome the inertia of pre-existing habits, cognitive biases, and systemic barriers to change.
 Thus, from a clinical perspective, understanding how to harness these elements could be instrumental in formulating more effective therapeutic interventions.